EdAncerys/Learning-Journey-At-Makers/Week-2.md

 >Mocking gives you the ability to focus in on what you are testing while removing dependencies in your test on how collaborator objects are implemented.
 However, the dangers of ‘faking it’ means you need to mock responsibly.

->**Test doubles** allow you to define object’s that “stand in” for a real object in your system and will give and receive data in a predefined patterns as if they were an actual object.
+>**Test doubles** allow you to define objects that "stands" for a real object in your system and will give and receive data in a predefined patterns as if they were an actual object.

 ## Afternoon Challenges